Siva-surya-yadala-venkata/LaptopPricePredictor/README.md

    ```bash
    git clone https://github.com/yourusername/laptop-price-prediction.git
    ```
-2.Run Python main.py For Ann Model , KNN , Decison Tree , SVM so like that we need to Use
+2.Run Python main.py For Ann Model , KNN , Decison Tree and RandomForest so like that we need to Use

 ---